Ziul/swagger-operator/README.md

 # Swagger Operator

-A Kubernetes operator that automatically discovers services annotated with OpenAPI/Swagger documentation and aggregates their documentation in a single FastAPI-based UI.
+A Kubernetes operator that automatically discovers services annotated with OpenAPI/Swagger documentation and aggregates their documentation in a single UI.

 ## Features